ignacioparicio/export_mapmyfitness/README.md

 # About
-A script to automatically export fitness workouts from Under Armour's map my fitness, in `TCX` format.
+A script to export individual `TCX` workout files from mapmyfitness.com

 # Workflow
 1. Download `csv` with links to all individual workouts from https://www.mapmyfitness.